GlebInventor/cavitation-heater1/README.md

 A small 4-stroke engine (5–10 kW), such as one from a motor cultivator or mini tractor, drives both the cavitator and a water pump.
 The system can operate on gasoline or be easily converted to gas fuel, which provides better economy and cleaner operation.

+Main Components

+Small 4-stroke engine, 5–10 kW (motor tiller, generator, etc.)

+Cavitator unit — rotor or disk type, mounted on the engine shaft

+Water pump for circulation through the cavitation chamber

+Option to use LPG (gas) as alternative fuel